pmocal/kapsmo-website/README.md

 # kapsmo-website

 Will take the place of http://www.kalpanamohan.com/.
-Drawing inspiration from that as well as https://shobanarayan.com/.

 ![screenshot of current progress](screenshot.png)